Nusa Lembongan: Local economy

-The economy is largely based on tourism and Nusa Lembongan is the only one of the three neighbouring islands to have any significant tourism-based infrastructure.
+The economy is primarily based on tourism and Nusa Lembongan is the only one of the three neighbouring islands to have significant tourism infrastructure.
 Nusa Lembongan is particularly well known as a world-class surfing destination, with famous surf breaks including Shipwrecks, Lacerations & Playgrounds.
 The island is also known for its surrounding world-class scuba diving and snorkeling on the coral reefs.
-There is also subsistence agriculture and fishing on the island, and a seaweed farming micro-industry until as recently as 2015 when due to tourism and pollution it became nonviable.
-Following the covid pandemic and subsequent lag in tourism, seaweed farming came back in Nusa Lemponbang in 2020.
+There is also subsistence agriculture and fishing on the island, and a seaweed farming micro-industry until as recently as 2015 when due to tourism and pollution it became unviable.
+Following the COVID-19 pandemic and subsequent lag in tourism, seaweed farms were rebuilt as locals returned to the practice in 2020-2021.

-The island also contains several guesthouses and even a small gym at a resort.